Florida's Turnpike

-Florida's Turnpike, designated as unsigned State Road 91 (SR 91), is a toll road in the U.S. state of Florida, maintained by Florida's Turnpike Enterprise (FTE).
+Florida's Turnpike, designated as unsigned State Road 91 (SR 91), is a controlled-access toll road in the U.S. state of Florida, maintained by Florida's Turnpike Enterprise (FTE).
 Spanning approximately 309 mi along a northwest–southeast axis, the turnpike is in two sections.
 The SR 91 mainline runs roughly 265 mi, from its southern terminus at an interchange with Interstate 95 (I-95) in Miami Gardens to an interchange with I-75 in Wildwood at its northern terminus.
 The Homestead Extension of Florida's Turnpike (abbreviated HEFT and designated as unsigned SR 821) continues from the southern end of the mainline for another 48 mi to US Highway 1 (US 1) in Florida City.
 The slogan for the road is "The Less Stressway".
 The mainline opened in stages between 1957 and 1964, while the extension was completed in 1974.
 The turnpike runs through Miami, Fort Lauderdale, and West Palm Beach, where it parallels I-95, and through Orlando, where it crosses I-4.